 Via Doha with Qatar Airways from London Heathrow and Manchester.

-From London Heathrow to Bahrain: 6 hours, 25 minutes; to Dubai and Abu Dhabi: 7 hours and Doha: 6 hours, 45 minutes.
+From London Heathrow to Bahrain: 6 hours, 25 minutes.
+London Heathrow to Dubai and Abu Dhabi: 7 hours.
+London Heathrow to Doha: 6 hours, 45 minutes.

 Onward connecting flight from Dubai and Abu Dhabi to Bahrain: 1 hour, 15 minutes.